Vanuatu in All Its States

 A multidisciplinary approach to current research on the history, sociology and anthropology of Vanuatu by specialists in this Pacific island state.
 Drawing on their many years of field experience in Vanuatu, the authors have produced a bilingual work whose various chapters in English and French provide a fresh perspective on the social transformations underway.

 The anthropologists gathered here work on authority and power, witchcraft, health, humanitarianism, languages, housing, the environment, urban youth and music.
 Their contributions highlight Vanuatu's singularities in terms of its relationship to research, decolonization, economic globalization and ecological issues.
-An independent state since 1980, Vanuatu thus appears, over the course of fourteen chapters, in all its modernity and cultural specificities.
+As an independent state since 1980, Vanuatu is presented in fourteen chapters in all its modernity and cultural specificities.

-While presenting localized ethnographic research, it is above all the interconnected dimension of this Melanesian archipelago that this book aims to echo.
+While presenting localized ethnographic research, it is above all the interconnected dimension of this Melanesian archipelago that this book seeks to reflect.

 Marie Durand is a lecturer in social anthropology at the University of Strasbourg.
 Her research focuses in particular on architecture and infrastructure, relations to territories, domestic spaces and everyday practices.